-IV Vitamin C Therapy for Cancer
+Intravenous Vitamin C Therapy for Cancer in Pets

 Vitamin C is a potent antioxidant that has the power to boost immune function, increase resistance to infection, and protect against a wide range of diseases.
 But there’s an entirely different and largely unknown role of vitamin C, and that is its ability—when administered in very high doses by intravenous (IV) infusions—to kill cancer cells.